 Before we dig into our company specific analysis, we source and sort potential investments through several intuitive filters that also relate to people:

-First, we monitor every purchase or sale of stock by insiders, every day.
-If a CEO and several directors purchase millions of dollars of their own stock in the public markets, it doesn't necessarily mean that it's a good investment, but it does mean that we should print out the proxy and annual report to see if we can see what they do.
+We monitor every purchase or sale of stock by insiders, every day.
+If we see management purchasing millions of dollars of their own stock in the public markets, it doesn't necessarily mean that it's a good investment, but it does mean that we should print out the proxy and annual report to determine if we too think it might be an attractive investment.
+We study total stock ownership by management, how that ownership was accumulated, and most critically, we seek to understand total stock ownership as it relates to compensation.
+Simply, we seek to invest with management teams that have more to gain or lose through their equity ownership than they do through their compensation.

-Second, every quarter, we will mine and reverse engineer the publicly-filed holdings of those that we consider to be the world's top investors.
+Every quarter we monitor the publicly-filed holdings of a select group that we consider to be some of the world's top investors.
 Once again, the presence of successful investors or business people doesn't mean that we too should automatically invest in any given company, but it does make us want to investigate further, using our own investment criteria, to see if we can see what they do.
 If we find one idea per quarter in the two weeks of time that this takes, the process has paid for itself.

-Finally, we will look at "special situations," such as companies with complicated accounting that masks their underlying value, where we can understand why the company is structurally misunderstood and mis-priced.
+We look at "special situations" such as spinoffs and companies and/or industries that have undergone sharp corrections or prolonged downturns that mask underlying value, where we can understand why the company is structurally misunderstood and mis-priced.
+We also look for companies that have some sort of structural growth tailwind and asymmetric upside.